Skip to main content

 How Do Metabolic Factors Influence Protocol Design?

 SHBG levels are not static; they are dynamically influenced by a range of metabolic factors.
 This interconnectedness is central to a systems-biology view of hormonal health.
 One of the most significant regulators of SHBG is insulin.
-Hyperinsulinemia, or chronically high insulin levels characteristic of and type 2 diabetes, suppresses SHBG production in the liver.
+Hyperinsulinemia, or chronically high insulin levels characteristic of insulin resistance and type 2 diabetes, suppresses SHBG production in the liver.

 This leads to lower SHBG levels, which in turn increases the concentration of free testosterone.
 This creates a complex feedback system where metabolic dysfunction directly impacts sex hormone bioavailability.
 Other factors influencing SHBG include: